 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Aug 12, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 12, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 For Amazon Prime members, the Amazon Prime Rewards Visa Signature Card offers rewards with a lot of value.
 This credit card earns 5% back at Amazon.com and Whole Foods Market, 2% back at restaurants, gas stations and drugstores, 1% back on all other purchases.

 One of the best things about earning rewards with this card issued by Chase — besides the generous rate — is that there’s no limit to how much you can earn.
 There are cashback cards offering competitive rates on various spending categories, but there is often a cap before the cash back drops to a lower rate.